foldcat/oasync/README.md

 }
 ```
 We only allow `max_blocking` amount of blocking task to run
-at the same time, ensuring there is always rooms for non blocking
+at the same time, ensuring there are always room for non blocking
 tasks to run.

 #### timed schedule
-It is possible to delay the execution of a task without hogging
+It is possible to delay the execution of a task without needing
-threads with `time.sleep()`.
+`time.sleep()`, which hogs our scheduler.
 ```odin
 stuff :: proc(a: rawptr) -> {
 	fmt.println("done!", (cast(^int)a)^)